Translational Service Research And Design Methodology (TSRDM)

 USP of TSRDM: multi-perspective, multi-layered, industry-agnostic...

-The TSRDM Process:
+2. The Eight-Step TSRDM Process

 1. Objectives definition

-2. Methodical considerations
+2. Perceptions, methodical considerations

 3. Knowledge base